ShayJordan/shay.github.io/_publications/2025-05-22-ksw-technique-tester.md

 This resource will continue to grow as I add new features based on my own reflections and feedback from other Kuk Sool practitioners.
 When I shared the first public version on 22 May 2025, it included the following features:

 * **Rank-Based Set Selection**
-Quickly select all relevant technique sets based on belt rank (White Belt, Yellow Belt, ..., up to Fourth Degree Black Belt / Sa Bum Nim), including inherited sets from previous ranks.
+Quickly select all relevant technique sets based on belt rank (from White Belt to Fourth Degree Black Belt), including inherited sets from previous ranks.

 * **Manual Set Selection**
 Choose specific technique sets manually from a comprehensive list, with visual indicators of how many techniques are in each.